What Are Sleep Disorders? – Dallas, TX

 - The potential for longer-lasting medical conditions that can wreak havoc on a person’s overall health and well-being

 Not Sure if You Have Insomnia?
 Talk to the Sleep Dallas Team

 Insomnia doesn’t have to be your normal.
-Sleep physicians, like our very own Dr. Dibra, can help.
-Dr. Dibra is board-certified in sleep medicine and specializes in the diagnosis, treatment, and management of sleep disorders.
+Sleep physicians can help.
 You can also find help by talking to Dr. Austin who is a licensed psychologist with more than 35 years of experience in the field.
 She can help you to work through any mental health issues you may be experiencing that result in poor sleep behaviors.

 Diagnosing & Treating Insomnia

-Once a reason has been identified, Dr. Dibra or Dr. Austin will create a plan to help reduce and/or eliminate symptoms, helping you to get the sleep you need.
+Once a reason has been identified, Dr. Austin will create a plan to help reduce and/or eliminate symptoms, helping you to get the sleep you need.
 Some effective treatment options include basic changes such as:

 - Eliminating naps throughout the day